StoicDreams/TestFramework/Docs/README.md

 ### Framework Features

 - Inclusion of Moq mocking framework to use for mocking components.
-- Inclusion of FLuentAssertions framework to use for human readable assertions.
+- Inclusion of FluentAssertions framework to use for human readable assertions.
 - Automatic default mocking (using Moq's Mock framework) of a class's constructor dependencies when running unit tests.
 - Test framework agnostic: While we use XUnit, we have no restrictions against using other frameworks such as NUnit, MSTest, etc.